Guidance for trusts on the use of insourcing

 When sourcing providers for insourcing, it is mandatory to use compliant suppliers, on an insourcing framework agreement.

 Insourcing suppliers should offer services to trusts at or below the unit prices published as part of the NHS Payment.
-This enables trusts to continue providing care to patients, reducing patient waiting lists whilst also saving trust money in the long term.
+This ensures cost-effective care delivery, helping reduce waiting lists while maintaining financial sustainability.

 What is insourcing?

-Insourcing is a term used to describe the provision of medical specialty, consultant-led surgical or clinical services, which are deployed to a participating authority within existing structures to utilise spare, out-of-hours capacity, typically at weekends and evenings, within a trust.
+Insourcing refers to the delivery of medical specialty, consultant-led surgical or clinical services, which are deployed to a participating authority within existing structures to use spare, out-of-hours capacity, typically at weekends and evenings, within a trust.

-These services are typically contracted for based on the required service outputs and are charged at or below the unit prices published as part of the NHS Payment Scheme with relevant medical service VAT exemptions applied as appropriate.
+These services are typically contracted based on the required service outputs and are charged at or below the NHS Payment Scheme rates with relevant medical service VAT exemptions applied as appropriate.

-Insourcing is not the deployment of temporary workers or the use of temporary staffing agencies to support with capacity and demand planning, and the supply or management of temporary workers into a trust.
-All deployment of temporary agency staffing must be procured via an approved framework agency.
+Insourcing is not the deployment of temporary workers or the use of temporary staffing agencies to support with capacity and demand planning, It is also not the supply or management of temporary workers into a trust.
+All deployment of temporary agency staffing must be procured through an approved framework agency.

 Insourcing and temporary staffing

-Instead, in order to supply temporary agency staffing in a cost-effective way, we recommend that trusts consider block bookings with on framework agencies for guaranteed shifts with longer lead times.
+Instead, to supply temporary agency staffing in a cost-effective way, trusts should consider block bookings through approved framework agencies, ensuring guaranteed shifts with longer lead times.

 Contact details

-For further support with this, please contact your framework operators via the contact details below.
+For further support with insourcing, please contact your framework operators via the contact details below.

 Publication reference: PRN01349